GiselaG-hub/python-challenge/README.md

 In addition, your final script should both print the analysis to the terminal and export a text file with the results.

+PyPoll

 In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

 You will be give a set of poll data called election_data.csv.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
 Your task is to create a Python script that analyzes the votes and calculates each of the following: